stts-se/segment_checker/README.md

 Visit `http://localhost:7371` using your browser (Firefox is recommended)

-# Using the application server with other data
+# Using the application with other data

 ## Defining the project